ocaml/dune/doc/melange.rst

    $ opam install melange

-Dune can build projects using Melange, and it allows the user to generate JavaScript files by defining a :ref:`melange-emit` stanza.
+Dune can build projects using Melange, and it allows the user to produce JavaScript files by defining a :ref:`melange-emit` stanza.
 Dune libraries can be used with Melange by leveraging the ``(modes melange)`` field in the :ref:`library` stanza.